Newhailes House: Sir Charles Dalrymple, 1st Baronet (1839–1916)

 Their first daughter, Christian Elizabeth Louise, was born in 1875, their son David Charles Herbert Dalrymple born in London 1879, and their youngest daughter Alice Mary born in 1884.
 Five years later, Alice Mary, Charles's wife, died.
 In bereavement, feeling unable to offer a family environment, he sent his children away to relatives.
 Alice (5yrs) was sent to her Aunt Eleanor, wife of the Rector of Hartlebury in Worcestershire.
-David (10 yrs) and his older sister Christian (14 yrs) were sent to his mother's sister Aunt Dorothea, who had married a career naval captain David Boyle, who had fought at the Crimea -later becoming David Boyle, 7th Earl of Glasgow at Shewalton House in Ayrshire.
+David (10 yrs) and his older sister Christian (14 yrs) were sent to his mother's sister Aunt Dorothea, who had married a career naval captain David Boyle, who had fought at the Crimea, later becoming David Boyle, 7th Earl of Glasgow at Shewalton House in Ayrshire.

-Around 1901, the two daughters were reunited with their father, taking up residence at his London house in Onslow Gardens.
-Where he died in June 1916.
+Around 1901, the two daughters were reunited with their father, taking up residence at his London house in Onslow Gardens, where he died in June 1916.
 Christian married a Royal Naval officer Commander John Saumarez Dumaresq, in 1907.
 The wedding was held at St. Peter's Episcopal Church, Musselburgh.
 She had five children and died in 1932.

-Alice never married, she became the sole beneficiary of her brother David's will, and lived quietly at Halkerston Lodge in Inveresk Village where she died in 1959.
+Alice never married, and became the sole beneficiary of her brother David's will.
+She lived quietly at Halkerston Lodge in Inveresk Village where she died in 1959.

-Sir Charles Will was carefully drawn up under Scottish law by the old established firm of Messrs.
+Sir Charles' Will was carefully drawn up under Scottish law by the old established firm of Messrs.
 Hope, Todd & Kirk W S from their offices in Charlotte Square Edinburgh.
-The Will was published testate later that year on December 19, 1916.
-It began, “I, the Right Honourable Sir Charles Dalrymple of Newhailes Baronet, Privy Councillor, being desirous of settling the succession to my means and estate after my death, and of securing as far as I can that my said lands and estate of Newhailes shall not be sold, it being my desire that they be retained in the family,...”
+The Will was published testate later that year on 19 December 1916.
+It began, "I, the Right Honourable Sir Charles Dalrymple of Newhailes Baronet, Privy Councillor, being desirous of settling the succession to my means and estate after my death, and of securing as far as I can that my said lands and estate of Newhailes shall not be sold, it being my desire that they be retained in the family,..."
 Clearly aware of his only son's character, his will was specific in its terms.
 The estate was to be held in trust by four trustees Sir Charles Fergusson, 7th Baronet (his nephew), Forbes Hunter Blair (brother-in-law), Honourable George John Gordon Bruce Lord Balfour of Burleigh, seventh Lord Balfour of Burleigh, a cousin, and his son David.
 On his father's death Sir David became a relatively wealthy man.
-Sir Charles had left around £90,000 (£5 million today) in cash and stocks plus Newhailes House, its estate together with his house in London.
+Sir Charles had left around £90,000 (£5 million today) in cash and stocks plus Newhailes House and its estate, together with his house in London.